dmoul/dmoul.github.io/papers-presentations/papers-presentations.md

 ## My work life

-I work at IBM in the role of a Program Director / Senior Product Manager for software tools used by engineers and developers to create the amazingly complex product-systems our societies rely on, including planes, trains, automobiles, and space vehicles, as well as IT systems that run our financial sector and government services and defenses.
-I speak for myself on this website, except in the papers and presentations below.
+*I work at IBM in the role of a Program Director / Senior Product Manager for software tools used by engineers and developers to create the amazingly complex product-systems our societies rely on, including planes, trains, automobiles, and space vehicles, as well as IT systems that run our financial sector and government services and defenses.
+I speak for myself on this website, except in the papers and presentations below.*

 <br>
 <br>

-## Selected papers and presentations - Daniel Moul
+## Selected papers and presentations

-The following papers and presentations were written as part of my work, and IBM holds the copyright.
-I am thankful for the opportunities I have had two work with high-caliber collaborators on many of them.
+*The following papers and presentations were written as part of my work, and IBM holds the copyright.
+I am thankful for the opportunities I have had to work with high-caliber collaborators on many of them.*

 [*Introducing IBM Engineering Lifecycle Management V7*](./files/IBM-ELM-V7.0-Persistent-Supercharging-Engineering-2020-03-26.pdf) by Daniel Moul.
 Public webcast hosted by Persistent Systems Ltd. March 2020.
 [Watch the replay](https://www.persistent.com/events/webinar-supercharging-elm/).